The Catholic Defender: First-String on God's Team

 All my life, I have never rode the bench.
 I worked hard developing my skills and I enjoyed playing all those years.

-This past week I was discussing with Steve Ray on Deepertruth Radio the idea that all of us are "first-string" when it comes to serving on God's team.
+I've had a great discussion with Steve Ray on Deepertruth Radio the idea that all of us are "first-string" when it comes to serving on God's team.
 We are all most valuable players, I would think many of our ladies with gray hair are very important because they really storm heaven with many prayers.
 There are many leaders in the field and one thing I am so thankful for is being on God's "first string"!

 Through my athletic prowess growing up, I have learned some important attributes that have helped me being a disciple.